The Curse of Willow Song

-The Curse of Willow Song is a Canadian horror thriller film, directed by Karen Lam and released in 2020.
+The Curse of Willow Song is a 2020 Canadian horror thriller film written, directed and co-produced by Karen Lam.
 The film stars Valerie Tian as Willow Song, a young woman in Vancouver who has recently been released from prison, blending both social realism and supernatural horror as Willow grapples with choices about her life.
 Its cast also includes Simon Chin, Elfina Luk and Ingrid Nilson.

-Lam has described the film as inspired by Japanese horror films, in particular the early experimental film Pages of Madness.
+Lam has described The Curse of Willow Song as inspired by Japanese horror films, in particular the 1926 film A Page of Madness.

-The film premiered at the 2020 Vancouver International Film Festival, where it won the award for Best British Columbia Film.
+The Curse of Willow Song premiered at the 2020 Vancouver International Film Festival, where it won the award for Best British Columbia Film.